-On March 31, 1997, the Company issued approximately 2.9 million shares of its common stock for all outstanding shares of Softdesk, Inc. ("Softdesk"), a leading supplier of AutoCAD-based application software for the architecture, engineering, and construction market, and exchanged Autodesk options for outstanding Softdesk options.
-Based upon the value of Autodesk stock and options exchanged, the transaction, including transaction costs, was valued at approximately \$94 million.
-This transaction has been accounted for using the purchase method.
-To assist in the allocation of the purchase price, an independent valuation of Softdesk was completed.
-Approximately \$55.1 million of the Softdesk purchase price represented the value of in-process research and development that had not yet reached technological feasibility and had no alternative future use, and as such, was charged to operations in the first quarter of fiscal year 1998.
-The remaining purchase price was allocated primarily to assets acquired, developed technology, and other intangibles Specifically, costs of \$14,300,000 and \$6,700,000 were allocated to goodwill and other intangibles and are being amortized over five and four years, respectively.
-The operating results of Softdesk, which have not been material in relation to those of the Company, have been included in the accompanying consolidated financial statements since the date of acquisition.
+On March 31, 1997, the Company exchanged 2.9 million shares of its common stock for all of the outstanding stock of Softdesk, Inc. ("Softdesk").
+Softdesk is a leading supplier of AutoCAD-based applications software for the architecture, engineering, and construction market.
+Based on the value of Autodesk stock and options exchanged, the transaction, including transaction costs, was valued at approximately \$94.1 million.

+The purchase consideration was allocated to the acquired assets and assumed liabilities based on fair values as follows:

+Accounts receivables and other current assets \$ 15,600

+Net fixed assets 3,200

+Other long term assets 4,000

+Purchased in-process research and development charged to

+operations in the quarter ended April 30, 1997 55,100

+Purchased technologies and other intangible assets 13,600

+Goodwill ,

+Liabilities assumed

+Total purchase consideration \$ 94,100

+======

+Purchased In-Process Research and Development.
+Management estimated that \$55.1 million of the purchase price represented purchased in-process technology that had not yet reached technological feasibility and had no alternative future use.
+Accordingly, this amount was expensed in the second quarter of the current fiscal year following consummation of the acquisition.
+The value assigned to purchased in-process technology, based on a valuation prepared by an independent third-party appraisal, was determined by identifying research projects in areas for which technological feasibility had not been achieved.
+The value was determined by estimating the costs to develop the purchased in-process technology into commercially viable products, estimating the resulting net cash flows from such projects, and discounting the net cash flows back to their present value.
+The discount rate included a factor that took into account the uncertainty surrounding the successful development of the purchased in-process technology projects.

+Purchased Technology.
+To determine the value of the purchased technology (\$6.9 million), the expected future cash flows of the existing developed technologies were discounted taking into account the characteristics and applications of the product, the size of existing markets, growth rates of existing and future markets as well as an evaluation of past and anticipated product-life cycles.

 In the first quarter of fiscal year 1998, the Company also acquired certain assets of and licensed technology from 3D/Eye for \$5.8 million.
 Of the total cost, \$3.0 million represented the value of in-process research and development that had not yet reached technological feasibility and had no alternative future use and was charged to operations.